oldistic/fishify/README.md

 - Brian Natanael Nainggolan (M465BSY0647) - Machine Learning - Putera Batam University

 ### Datasets
 We collected our datasets 10 kind of consumable fish in Indonesia that we collected alone and also from public datasets.
-We got ... data (image) in total.
+We got 2950 data (image) in total we split into 2500 images on training and 450 images on validation.

 The distribution of the data:
-1. Udang :
+1. Udang : 295
-2. Ikan Tenggiri :
+2. Ikan Tenggiri : 295
-3. Ikan Patin
+3. Ikan Patin : 295
-4. Ikan Nila :
+4. Ikan Nila : 295
-5. Ikan Mas :
+5. Ikan Mas : 295
-6. Ikan Lele :
+6. Ikan Lele : 295
-7. Ikan Kembung :
+7. Ikan Kembung : 295
-8. Ikan guarame :
+8. Ikan Guarame : 295
-9. Belut :
+9. Belut : 295
-10. Ikan bawal :
+10. Ikan Bawal : 295

 ### Techonology
-To develop this machine learning model we use Convolutional Neural Netwotk algorithm.
+To develop this machine learning model we use Convolutional Neural Netwotk algorithm, and MobileNetV2 as a transfer learning.